rails/sprockets/guides/end_user_asset_generation.md

 ## Behavior Overview

-You can interact through sprockets primarially through directives and file extensions.
+You can interact through sprockets primarily through directives and file extensions.
 This section covers how to use each of these things, and the defaults that ship with sprockets.

 Since you are likely using sprockets through another framework (like the Rails asset pipeline), there will configuration options you can toggle that will change behavior such as what directories or files get compiled.
 For that documentation you should see your framework's documentation.